top of page

 On this occasion, the Shenyang 1905 space presents an exhibition of drawings by Martial Raysse with the support of the Fonds de Dotation Martial Raysse, the Gallery Hadrien de Montferrand, the French Consulate in Shenyang, and the Institut Français in China.

-MARTIAL RAYSSE - PEINTURES, STATUES, POÈMES
+MARTIAL RAYSSE - PAINTINGS, STATUES, POEMS

 JULY 06 - NOVEMBER 11, 2024